scottjaymsu/NLP-Autograder/README.md

 <br>
 Testing was performed on a 20% of the original dataset using the hyper-parameters found most reasonable during the validation stage.
 <br>
-The overall accuracy of the model on the testing data was: 0.5323149236192715
+The overall accuracy of the model on the testing data was: 0.5534665099882491
 <br>
 This accuracy is ~10% lower than that the model's accuracy on the testing data, indicating that some overfitting on the training data is still present with the given hyper-parameters.
 It is also possible that some patterns exist in the testing data could exist the training data, but given that this accuracy is similar to that of the validation sets during cross-validation it is likely that this is not the case. <br>

-Model performance per class on the testing data can be observed in the form of a confusion table below (zero-indexed):
+Confusion table for testing data below (zero-indexed):
 <img width="486" alt="image" src="https://github.com/user-attachments/assets/b55babf8-1634-429e-9fd0-a2442e32b588">